7 Strategies for Selling your Business FAST (For Maximum Value)

 - Due Diligence

-So, if you can address these two ISSUES, you’ll be in a stronger position to sell your business.
+So, if you can address these two ISSUES, you’ll be in a stronger position when selling your business.

 If you join the Stamford Exit Plan, we cover these two major issues in a LOT of detail so that you won’t get caught out.